All Cap Value Q4 2019

 All Cap Value Equity Composite

-The Cooke & Bieler All Cap Value Equity Composite (Composite), whose inception date is May 1, 2001, currently includes all fully discretionary, fee paying and non-fee paying all cap value equity portfolios managed for more than one month.
+The Cooke & Bieler All Cap Value Equity Composite (Composite) currently includes all fully discretionary, fee paying and non-fee paying all cap value equity portfolios managed for more than one month.
 During 2012, the minimum market value for inclusion in the composite was $1 million.
 Prior to 2012, the minimum market value for inclusion was $2,500.
-For investment purposes, all cap investing is generally defined as investing in securities of companies whose market capitalization is within the range of the Russell 3000® Index at time of purchase.
+For investment purposes, we generally define all cap equity securities as those of companies whose market capitalization is greater than $1.5 billion and within the range of the Russell 3000® Index at initial time of purchase.
+The Composite was created in May 2001.
 All Cap portfolio holdings are chosen from securities held in the firm’s large, mid and small cap portfolios.
 The investment team regularly reviews these portfolios to determine which securities are to be held in the All Cap portfolio.
 Typically, those stocks that have higher portfolio weights in the large, mid and small cap portfolios represent a substantial portion of the All Cap portfolio.
 As part of the inclusion process, the investment team also considers the impact a security has on the portfolio’s sector and market cap diversification profile.
 Portfolios are more concentrated, typically holding approximately 40-50 securities.
-The Composite was created in May 2001.